youngboy/engine-docs/source/schema-history.md

 <h2 id="history">Version history</h2>

 As your schema grows and evolves to meet the needs of your product, it is helpful to see a history of changes for a team.
 This allows everyone to know when new features were introduced, when old fields were removed, and even link back to the commit that caused the change.
 Apollo Engine provides all the tooling needed to track this history in a simple way.
-Everytime your schema is updated, you can simply run the [publish](#publish-schema) command again to keep an up to date history of your schema.
+Every time your schema is updated, you can simply run the [publish](#publish-schema) command again to keep an up to date history of your schema.

 ![Schema History View](./img/schema-history/schema-history.png)